-You have joined new company and want to install some software’s which is requested by DevApp team, also want to restart few of the service after installation.
-What to do?
+Let’s say you have joined a new company, you want to install some software requested by the Dev team and you want to restart some service after installation.

-In this situation at least you should know what Distribution & Version is running on it.It will help you perform the activity without any issue.
+In this situation at least you should know what Distribution and Version is running on it.It will help you perform the activity without any issue.

 Administrator should gather some of the information about the system before doing any activity, which is first task for him.

 There are many ways to find the Linux distribution name and version.
-You might ask, why i want to know this basic things?
+You might ask, why I want to know this basic things?

 Each distribution comes with their own package manager which help us to install packages on the system.

 If you don’t know the distribution name then you wont be able to perform the package installation.